 Ashberry Nature Reserve

 This timelessly tranquil valley owes its mosaic of rare habitats to the site’s underlying geology.
-A beautifully clear stream – in which freshwater shrimps and white-clawed crayfish live – and calcium-rich springs flow through the site.
+A beautifully clear stream in which freshwater shrimps and white-clawed crayfish live.
+Calcium-rich springs flow through the site.
 The marshy valley bottom hosts rare plants including bird’s-eye primrose, globeflower, marsh hawk’s-beard and grass-of-Parnassus.
 You might see fallow and roe deer on the valley sides too!

 There is a small amount of roadside parking for the reserve.
 Access to the nature reserve is via a small gate.
 The site can be very wet in places, even during the summer, so wellies are advised.